isztldav/MAX78000_SDK/Examples/MAX78000/LPCMP/README.md

 This example demonstrates the use of the Analog Comparator to wake up the device from sleep mode.

-The example is configured to use analog channels 0 and 1 as the negative and positive comparator inputs respectively.
-A wakeup event is triggered when the comparator output transitions from low to high (analog 1 needs to transition from a voltage lower than analog 0 to voltage higher than analog 0).
+The example is configured to use two analog channels as the negative and positive input to the low-power comparator.
+A wakeup event is triggered when the comparator output transitions from low to high (positive input needs to transition from a lower voltage than the negative input to a higher voltage than the negative input).

 ## Setup